(Pre-)Commit to Better Code

 Thank you!

 I hope you enjoyed the workshop.
-You can follow my work on the following platforms:
+You can follow my work on these platforms: